 Funny Save the Dates

 If you're looking for funny ideas, this is one of our faves.
 Skip the formal language and give guests a glimpse into your personality by wording your save the dates so they truly sound like you.
-Funny phrases and wording like "Free cake!" will make guests laugh and will also get them excited for the wedding to come.
+Funny phrases and wording like "Free cake!" or "Open Bar!" will make guests laugh and will also get them excited for the wedding to come.
 You may like reading through our funny wedding vows ideas too!
 Here are some other funny ideas and phrases to consider:

 - Open bar!